Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 ## Tool
 * Lots of new verbs have been added.
 See the [Tool][h1a-tool] page for more details.
+* A `-verbose` flag can be added to see additional logging.
 * Lightmapping code has been optimized and is even faster with the `-noassert` command line flag.
 Lightmapping now takes roughly a quarter of the time of legacy Tool and is even faster than [LM tool][hek/tool/lm_tool].
 Additionally this code now only uses 32-bit integers instead of an unsafe mix with 16-bit ones, and 16 MiB stack reserve.
 This increases the crash stability of radiosity.
 * Most logs (like `debug.txt`) are now saved to a `reports` subfolder (similarly to Halo 2+).
 * Bitmaps compilation
   * Bitmap DXT1-3 (BC1-3) encoding now uses [DirectXTex](https://github.com/Microsoft/DirectXTex) instead of some S3TC code.
 This should result in higher quality similar to the original XDK.
   * The `bitmaps` verb now accepts both `.tiff` and `.tif` extensions like `bitmap` does.
 * Map compilation ([`build-cache-file`][h1a-tool#build-cache-file]):
-  * Script data is recompiled from source files when available rather than just the data stored in the scenario tag.
+  * Script data is properly recompiled from source files when available now.
+A bug previously caused Tool to always fall back to sources stored in the scenario tag.
   * [Resource maps][map#resource-maps] can optionally be updated to include all the resource data for the scenario being packaged.
   * Maps can target "classic" or "remastered" mode.
   * `loc.map` [resource maps][map#resource-maps] are no longer generated or used as they are not used by H1A (aside from H1CE backwards compatibility).
   * Tool will now log errors when the user attempts to use swarm actors in firing-position based combat; _always charge at enemies_ must be set to prevent runtime crashes.
-* Model compilation:
+* Model and structure compilation:
   * The functionality used by [phantom_tool][hek/tool/phantom_tool] to remove [collision artifacts][scenario_structure_bsp#collision-artifacts] is now exposed as an argument for compiling [BSPs][scenario_structure_bsp] (`structure` verb) and [model_collision_geometry][] (`collision-geometry`).
   * [WRL][] files are saved alongside the [JMS][] file being compiled rather than the HEK root.
 The user is now told that this file was generated.
+  * When compiling a structure BSP and shaders do not yet exist, the chosen types of shaders will now be generated in the level's `shaders` directory instead of the tags root.
-* Usage clarity:
+* Usage and feedback clarity:
   * Argument parsing is now less primitive.
 Verbs can include optional arguments and flags and any unrecognized options are presented to the user.
   * The usage printout when Tool is run without arguments is now sorted.
 The names and argument descriptions of some existing verbs have been updated for clarity and consistency.
   * `zoners_model_upgrade` and `strings` verbs have been removed since they weren't useful.
+  * Tool will now tell you if it couldn't find a directory rather than simply logging nothing like the `model` verb did.
+  * Tool will no longer exception (but will log errors) when compiling a [gbxmodel][] where the [JMS][] has invalid node weights (two nodes where one has weight `1.0`).
 * Tool supports a `-pause` flag which keeps the process running after completion until the user presses <kbd>Enter</kbd>.
 This was meant for community-made launchers like [Osoyoos](https://github.com/num0005/Osoyoos-Launcher).

 ## Sapien